MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-query.md

 ms.prod: wpa
 ---

-# Organizational network analysis (ONA) queries
+# Organizational network analysis (ONA) person queries

-It’s frequently necessary to implement changes within organizations, whether this be introducing new procedures or rolling out new systems or technology.
+It's frequently necessary to implement changes within organizations, whether this be introducing new procedures or rolling out new systems or technology.
 The traditional top-down method of using formal authority to drive change – perhaps starting with mass emails – it’s not always the most effective way.
 It might fail for any of several reasons including company culture, technical challenges, or problems with personality.

 Instead, a more successful strategy uses change agents -- influential, well-connected people who are positioned at various levels within the hierarchy, not just at the top.
 Beyond an organization’s formal hierarchy there also exist informal networks; individuals can exert influence within those networks and between them.
 The most influential people are the ones who have large personal networks – that is, above-average numbers of relationships with colleagues.